okx/okexchain-docs/docs/dex-operators/dex-operators-guide-cli.md

 In OKChain-OpenDEX，any user can issue their own Token and Tokenpairs。

+> _NOTE_: Before reading the following documents, it is recommended that you read [delegators-guide-cli](../delegators/delegators-guide-cli.html) first.
+If you need to get tokt, you can get it [here](https://www.okex.com/drawdex).

 ## cli command
 staking cli contains the following 3 commands for DEX operator, providing complete support for equity circulation.